 Moreover, the constant pressure on your extensions might accelerate the shedding of your lashes.
 Lastly, the curl of your extensions might be altered.

-How to Adjust a Face Cradle on a Massage Bed
+2- Adjust the Face Cradle on a Massage Bed

 Different massage beds have different mechanisms but they should all have an adjustment lever to change the position of the face cradle.